14 Jaw-Dropping Dinosaur Museums, Parks & Exhibits in Michigan (& Beyond) for Dino Lovers of All Ages!

 📷Dinosaur Cast at University the of Michigan Natural History Museum

-Indoor Dinosaur Play
+Dinosaur Play Areas

 If your little one is a dinosaur lover and just wants a fun dinosaur backdrop, consider a visit to an indoor, dinosaur-themed play area.

-5 – Stage Nature Center
+5 – Stage Nature Center in Troy, MI

 6685 Coolidge Hwy, Troy, MI 49098